 How Much Does a Defense Attorney Cost

 Criminal lawyers will charge either by the hour or a flat fee.
-The more experience, the higher the cost, but your future is at stake, so you will want to keep that in mind.
+The more experienced, the higher the cost, but your future is at stake, so you will want to keep that in mind.

 The average criminal attorney also charges a retainer fee that is required as soon as an agreement is reached.